TaxTips.ca

 Dividend

 An amount distributed out of a corporation's retained earnings (accumulated profits) to shareholders.
 Dividends on preferred shares will usually be for a fixed amount.
 Dividends on common shares may fluctuate depending on the profits of the company.
 Some companies pay dividends on common shares, and some do not.
-See also dividend tax credit, and dividend tax credit rates.
+See also dividend tax credit.

 Dividend reinvestment plan (DRIP)